shakacode/react_on_rails_pro/docs/create-react-server-component-without-ssr.md

 ## How the React Server Component Page is Rendered on Browser?

 We can get the answer from the network tab in the browser's developer tools.
 We can see there is a fetch request to the `/rsc_payload/ReactServerComponentPage` path.
-This is the `rsc_payload` path that we added to the routes in the previous steps and it accepts the `ReactServerComponentPage` component name as a parameter.
+This is the `rsc_payload` route that we added to the routes in the previous steps and it accepts the component name `ReactServerComponentPage` as a parameter.

 ![image](https://github.com/user-attachments/assets/c0059975-206a-4699-9d4b-abf9799aa142)